whitemike889/Machapi/README.md

 After placing the ./Machapi directory in your project, import the Session object from the corresponding engine module:

 ```
-from Machapi.Engines.POFcom import Session as POFSession
+from Machapi.Engines.POF_com import Session as POFSession

 # Create a configuration object from a file.
 config = POFSession.Config( config_file_path )